 Recovery Code - Provided to the user when 2FA is switched on.
 This is to be kept safe by them.
 It can be reset by the user but cannot be retrieved by AutoEntry.

 Reset Code - SMS code sent when/if resetting password (forgot password)

 Verification Code - SMS code sent to verify account after a password reset.

 Turn on 2-step under the separate 2-step tab.
-Account password required to confirm.
+Your account password is required to confirm.

-A verification code is sent to the designated mobile/cell phone which is to be entered to verify the account.
+A verification code is sent to the designated mobile phone which needs to be entered to verify the account.